newsuk/times-components-native/android-app/README.md

 ## Adding new native dependencies

-Whenever a native dependency is added to times-components, it should also be added to this package and `build.gradle` scripts should be updated.
+Whenever a native dependency is added to times-components, it should also be added to the `build.gradle` scripts.
 Add the library name to `reactProjects` in build.gradle so it can be bundled and uploaded to maven.